Mission

 • Conference workshop at the Kennedy Center for American Theatre Regional Festival teaching Theatre of the Oppressed techniques to student festival participants—Spring, 2025

-• Applied Theatre Performances in classes on MU campus and at National Communication Association—Fall, 2024
+• Applied Theatre Performances in classes on MU campus and at the National Communication Association—Fall, 2025

 History